TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Abstract

 \section{Abstract}

-Spiking Neural Networks (SNNs) is a practical approach toward more data-efficient deep learning by simulating neurons leverage on temporal information.
-In this paper, we propose the Temporal-Channel Joint Attention (TCJA) architectural unit, an efficient SNN technique that depends on attention mechanisms, by effectively enforcing the relevance of spike sequence along both spatial and temporal dimensions.
-Our essential technical contribution lies on: 1) compressing the spike stream into an average matrix by employing the squeeze operation, then using two local attention mechanisms with an efficient 1-D convolution to establish temporal-wise and channel-wise relations for feature extraction in a flexible fashion.
-2) utilizing the Cross Convolutional Fusion (CCF) layer for modeling inter-dependencies between temporal and channel scope, which breaks the independence of the two dimensions and realizes the interaction between features.
-By virtue of jointly exploring and recalibrating data stream, our method outperforms the state-of-the-art (SOTA) by up to 15.7\% in terms of top-1 classification accuracy on all tested mainstream static and neuromorphic datasets, including Fashion-MNIST, CIFAR10-DVS, N-Caltech 101, and DVS128 Gesture.
+Spiking Neural Networks (SNNs) are attracting widespread interest due to their biological plausibility, energy efficiency, and powerful spatio-temporal information representation ability.
+Given the critical role of attention mechanisms in enhancing neural network performance, the integration of SNNs and attention mechanisms exhibits tremendous potential to deliver energy-efficient and high-performance computing paradigms.
+In this paper, we present a novel Temporal-Channel Joint Attention mechanism for SNNs, referred to as TCJA-SNN.
+The proposed TCJA-SNN framework can effectively assess the significance of spike sequence from both spatial and temporal dimensions.
+More specifically, our essential technical contribution lies on: 1) We employ the squeeze operation to compress the spike stream into an average matrix.
+Then, we leverage two local attention mechanisms based on efficient 1-D convolutions to facilitate comprehensive feature extraction at the temporal and channel levels independently.
+2) We introduce the Cross Convolutional Fusion (CCF) layer as a novel approach to model the inter-dependencies between the temporal and channel scopes.
+This layer effectively breaks the independence of these two dimensions and enables the interaction between features.
+Experimental results demonstrate that the proposed TCJA-SNN outperforms the state-of-the-art on all standard static and neuromorphic datasets, including Fashion-MNIST, CIFAR10, CIFAR100, CIFAR10-DVS, N-Caltech 101, and DVS128 Gesture.
+Furthermore, we effectively apply the TCJA-SNN framework to image generation tasks by leveraging a variation autoencoder.
+To the best of our knowledge, this study is the first instance where the SNN-attention mechanism has been employed for high-level classification and low-level generation tasks. \textit{Our implementation codes are available at \url{https://github.com/ridgerchu/TCJA}.}